South Dakota Court Records

 - Information about the vehicle involved in the violation

-- A description of the violation (in the officer’s words).
-Officer may indicate if the violation is a petty offense or misdemeanor and include any other relevant information
+- A description of the violation (in the officer's words).
+The officer may indicate if the violation is a petty offense, misdemeanor, or a serious charge, such as felony overspeeding in South Dakota, and include any other relevant information.

 - Officer name, Identification number, and signature.